ualibweb/UALIB_ChemStructures/README.md

 1. Phosphine Ligands (e.g., triphenylphosphine) were drawn as dative bonds to a metal.
 2. Phosphorous Selenium bonds were standardized to double bonds.
 3. Carbene metal bonds were standardized to double bonds.
 Complexes with carbene to non-metal and metalloids were drawn with charges.
+4. Hapticity coordination (e.g., Ferrocene) were drawn with dative bonds to the metal center and charges were added as necessary to maintain original structure hydrogen count.

 PubChem further standardizes the structures on the Compound pages.